 We offer a variety of programs and opportunities to teach children about God’s love for them and increase their knowledge and understanding of the Bible.
 We are committed to equipping parents with the support and resources to help them to nurture their children’s faith at home.

-Though in-person classes are currently suspended as we do our part to help keep our members and our community safe, many classes are meeting via video-conferencing.
-Learn about our Sunday morning Church School for children.
-Please contact Marietta Wynands, Director of Christian Education, for more information.
+As we do our part to help keep our members and our community safe, the majority of our classes are meeting via Zoom.
+Below is our fall Church School schedule for children and youth.
+Please contact Marietta Wynands, Director of Christian Education, for more information and Zoom links.

-Westminster is offering ways to continue learning, growing, and connecting by using digital tools to offer these 24/7 online resources for children and families:
+To continue learning, growing, and connecting, Westminster offers these 24/7 online resources for children and families:

 Enjoy Godly Play lessons and story-time on our YouTube channel.